ShaunCurtis/Blazr.OneWayStreet/introduction.md

 "How do you edit a Record"?

 This test demonstrates using a record edit context object, in this case `WeatherForecastEditContext`, to edit a record.
-In a ral world setting your edit form would plug into the record edit context, your validation would be on the record edit context, and you would create the `CommandRequest` object from `AsRecord`.
+In a real world setting your edit form would plug into the record edit context, your validation would be on the record edit context, and you would create the `CommandRequest` object from `AsRecord`.

 ```csharp
 [Fact]